carnalito80/bgnews/src/markdown/post-24.md

 ###Keywords###
 - Blood Frenzy (new, confirmed)
-- Hunt for for Victims (new, confirmed)
+- Hunt for Victims (new, confirmed)
 - Haunt (new, confirmed)
 - Patrol (returning keyword from Secret Wars #2)
 - Moonlight and Sunlight (returning keyword)